partheus/partheus.github.io/src/blog/2023/week-46.md

 - Diwali was so much fun, I'm happy that I got to spend it with my family
 - Went on a steep-ish hike and now I am on stamina booster mode
 - Matthew Reilly wrote a alternate-history story, which is different from his usual action-adventure fare.
-It's amazing so far
+It's amazing so far, [check it out](https://www.goodreads.com/en/book/show/156428499)
 - Check out [[this restaurant menu]](https://rasoi.parth.ninja) I made for practice.
 It's responsive!